drycc/workflow/src/quickstart/deploy-an-app.md

 change how the application behaves:

 ```
-$ drycc config:set POWERED_BY="Docker Images + Kubernetes" -a proper-barbecue
+$ drycc config:set POWERED_BY="Container Images + Kubernetes" -a proper-barbecue
 Creating config... done

 === proper-barbecue Config
-POWERED_BY      Docker Images + Kubernetes
+POWERED_BY      Container Images + Kubernetes
 ```

 Behind the scenes, Workflow creates a new release for your application and uses